benjin711/battleship_project/README.md

 # battleship_project
-10 days project of TUM C++ course.
+Technical University of Munich Battleship Project C++

 Our task was to implement the game battleship with GUI and network in a team of three in an object oriented style.
 We used the QTCreater to create network and user interface.